scottyschup/ruby-curriculum/w1d1/data-structures/string.md

 * Implement a [Caesar cipher](http://en.wikipedia.org/wiki/Caesar_cipher).
   Example: `caesar("hello", 3) # => "khoor"`
 * Assume the text is all lower case letters.
 * You'll probably want to map letters to numbers (so you can shift them).
 You can do this mapping yourself, but you may also want to use the [ASCII codes][wiki-ascii], which are accessible through `String#each_byte`.
-    * You will probably also want to use `String#ord` and `Fixnum#chr`.
+* You may also want to use `String#ord` and `Fixnum#chr` which convert a single-character string an ASCII code and back.
 * Important point: ASCII codes are all consecutive!
+    * In particular, `"b".ord - "a".ord == 1`.
 * Lastly, be careful of the letters at the end of the alphabet, like `"z"`!

 ## Resources
 http://www.ruby-doc.org/core-1.9.3/String.html